Which movies in theaters are worth the price of admission?

 After the devastating events of "Avengers: Infinity War," the universe is in ruins due to the efforts of the Mad Titan, Thanos.
 With the help of remaining allies, the Avengers must assemble once more in order to undo Thanos' actions and restore order to the universe once and for all, no matter what consequences may be in store.

-With a Tomatometer Score of 94% and an Audience Score of 76% on Rotten Tomatoes, "Avengers: Endgame" has become a favorite since its release on April 26.
+With a Tomatometer Score of 94% on Rotten Tomatoes, "Avengers: Endgame" has become a favorite since its release on April 26.

 "What you will be getting when you walk into an inevitably overstuffed movie theater is something singular that reflects our age in a way that none of the MCU films that preceded it have; indeed, very few Hollywood spectacles ever have," according to Oliver Jones of the Observer, while the San Diego Reader's Matthew Lickona said, "The MCU will go on and on, but this chapter - and the American pragmatism vs. American ideals bromance that drove it - have well and truly come to their 'Excelsior!
 Nuff said!' moment."

-Catch it on the big screen at Cinemark Artegon Marketplace and XD (5150 International Drive) through Wednesday, June 19; Universal Cinemark at CityWalk (6000 Universal Blvd.) through Wednesday, June 19; and Fashion Square Premiere Cinema 14 (3201 E. Colonial Drive) through Tuesday, June 18.
+It's playing at Fashion Square Premiere Cinema 14 (3201 E. Colonial Drive) through Wednesday, June 26.
 Click here for showtimes and tickets.

 Rocketman